savonet/book/video.md

 ```{.liquidsaop include="liq/full-hd.liq"}
 ```

-Remember that processing video data in real time is very costly.
+Remember that processing video data in realtime is very costly.
 Reducing the resolution to 854×480 (called 480p) or even 640×360 (called 360p) will degrade the quality of images, but can greatly improve the CPU consumption, in particular if your server is getting a bit old: a low resolution video is better